G. M. Syed: Teenage: 1920–24

-G.M Syed started his politics from participating in the Khilafat Movement.
+Syed became politically active through participation in the Khilafat Movement.
 He first attended Khilafat Conference held on 7th, 8th, and 9 February 1920 in Larkana.
 He was inspired by the speeches of Abul Kalam Azad, Abdul Bari Firangi Mahali, Maulana Shaukat Ali and Shaikh Abdul Majeed Sindhi.
 He himself called upon the next Khilafat Conference on 17 March 1920 in his hometown Sann.
 Two days after this conference, his native town Sann observed a shutter-down strike in protest against the injustices of the Allied Powers against the Ottoman Caliphate on 20 March 1920.
 He remained active throughout the entire Khilafat Movement afterward.